Anbangbang Billabong: Tourism

-Aboriginal beliefs
+Aboriginal belief and toponomy

-A local creation story tells that the Anbangbang Billabong was formed by a pair of short-eared rock wallabies, or badbong, who are responsible for cutting the rock and parting the trees to form the current landscape.
+A creation story of the people of the area tells that the Anbangbang Billabong landscape was formed by a pair of short-eared rock-wallabies, known in a local language as badbong, who are responsible for cutting crevices in the rock and parting the trees for the billabong.
+This origin tale is commemorated in an Aboriginal name for nearby Nourlangie Rock, Badbong Bawardedjobgeng, more often known as Burrunggui from the Kundjeyhmi language name.

-Etymology

-The name 'Anbangbang' has no known meaning.
+The meaning of the name Anbangbang is not known.